How to access the hidden Library folder on your MacBook?

-Although this skill isn’t essential for everyone, some power users need to know how to find Library on a Mac.
-If you want, you can even show the Library folder in a Mac permanently, so that you never need to wonder where it is and why you can’t access it.
+Although this skill isn’t essential for everyone, some power users need to know how to find a Library on a Mac.
+If you want, you can even show the Library folder in a Mac permanently so that you never need to wonder where it is and why you can’t access it.

 There are a couple of ways to make this visible, whether or not you want this to be permanent or only visible as needed.

 To make this change permanent, follow these instructions:

 - Launch Terminal, which you can find in /Applications/Utilities

 chflags nohidden ~/Library.
 This changes the flag visibility to on, thereby making Library a visible folder.

 - Now Library should be visible in Finder and should sit alongside other folders and files.

 - If you ever want to undo this change, use Terminal to input this command: